cloudmesh/cloudmesh-pi-burn/README.md

     cms burn check [--device=DEVICE]

-        this command lists the parameters that were set with the set or create command
+        Lists the parameters that were set
+        with the set or create command

 Examples: ( \ is not shown)